andrewjk/torpor/view/README.md

   - $mount to create an effect that runs after a component has been mounted
   - $unwrap to get the target object from the proxy
 - Automatic scoping of styles to component
-- Two-way binding with bind:value, bind:checked, etc
+- Two-way binding with :value, :checked, etc
-- Element binding to a script variable with bind:self={...}
+- Element binding to a script variable with :self={...}
 - Element in and out transitions using the Web Animations API
-- Run an effect when an element is added to the DOM with on:mount={(el) => ...}
+- Run an effect when an element is added to the DOM with :onmount={(el) => ...}
 - Special tags (mostly not yet implemented...)
   - <:component self={...}> inserts a dynamic component
   - <:element self={...}> inserts a dynamic element